 No budgeting round-up is complete without throwing a few apps in the mix!
 Personally, I don’t use them because I find them hard to get my head around, but maybe this will change with time.
 I like the control of having my spreadsheet, and I figure that as I’ve found a thing that works for me, then that’s ok!

-YNAB – The “you need a budget” app is all about making sure you allocate every pound to a spending category.
+The “you need a budget” app is all about making sure you allocate every pound to a spending category.
 Its very similar to the envelopes in that sense, but digital!
-It costs £6-7 per month to use, but you can trial it for free for 34 days.
+It costs to use it every month, but you can trial it first to see what you think.

 Its American though, so as far as I’m aware, if you’re not in America, you can’t hook up your bank account to it, but to be honest, this is a good thing because then you have a much better sense over your numbers anyway when you manually input them.